hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 # Repositories and Deliverables

-***TODO: first cut into such a section picking up on what Dave said.
-This is modeled after the [WASM PR](https://github.com/hyperledger/fabric-rfcs/pull/28).
-Look also in markdown comment here!***

-It is anticipated that the following github repositories will be created.
+It is anticipated that the following github repo will be created:<br/>

-- `fabric-private-chaincode`
+**`github.com/hyperledger/fabric-private-chaincode`**

-    - The core infrastructure for FPC including the C Chaincode and Go client-side SDK, simple sample application with deployment based on `first-network` and related documentation.
+This will include the core infrastructure for FPC including the C/C++ Chaincode and Go client-side SDK, sample application with deployment based on `first-network` and related documentation.

 <!--  Potentially we might want to split into additonal repos liks below, maybe also splitting Go and C from `fabric-private-chaincode`
 - `fabric-private-chaincode-sdk-go`